sjinks/wp-two-factor-auth/readme.txt

 == Changelog ==

 = 2.1 =
-* Fixed warning message on admin settings page
+* Fixed warning message on admin settings page (thanks Joi)
 * Hooks into a filter now so other plugins like Better WP Security, Limit Login Attemps etc. get a chance to log a failed login
 * Error message are now displayed when the entered code was wrong
 * Code length is not fixed any more.
 It can be 5 or 6 characters.
 Removed som easy to mix charaters as well (1 and I).